fvera002/rshell/README.md

 * Consequently, special signal commonly used in linux are not supported by rshell.
 Therfore the `^C` signal will not terminate the program; only the `exit` command will.

-* It's possible to run several commands in a single input; however there is a limitations of characters accepted.
-In our tests the limit was 4094 charecters for a single line.
+* It's possible to run several commands in a single input; however there is a limitation of characters accepted.
+In the test run on hammer the limit was 4094 characters per entry.